 “So that the forest can return, that there are many birds again,” he said.

-As to his other friends who did not follow in his step and stopped replanting, Wandi speculated that they might have other business to attend to.
+When asked about his fellow villagers who stopped replanting, Wandi speculated that they might have other activities to attend to.
 Potato farming, which is common in the area, demands a lot of work, he said.
-Other friends continued to secretly replant on their own.
+Other participants continued to secretly replant on their own.

 Andi (45) said that the reforestation of TNBTS he was working on, began with a cooperation project between the park authority and JICA-RECA (Restoration of Ecosystems in Conservation Areas) in 2010.
-The project ended in 2015 but was continued with another partner, JICS until March 2020.
+The project ended in 2015 but was continued to be carried out by another partner, JICS until March 2020.

 Despite the completion of the project, some members of the local community continued the ecosystem restoration on their own.

 “Before we knew about ecosystem restoration, what we generally heard was the word reforestation.
 It is only since 2010 that we began to use the term ecosystem restoration,” said Andi, who was the program coordinator at the time.

 He added that the difference between the programs under JICA-RECA and JICS were in the technicalities of their implementation.
 They differed in areas such as the choice of plants, community involvement, and the maintenance of the planted trees which also involved the community.

 The plants chosen for the project must be of local species and not invasive.
 The project wanted to avoid the case of replanting ares in East Java in 1980s with the Acacia tree native to Australia and Africa, which resulted in the Acacia becoming an invasive species in Alas Purwo, a savanna area on the easternmost tip of Java island.